- Transfer Credit

 Unfortunately, we are unable to give overrides into closed courses, but you may request permission here.
 If you have not done so already, add yourself to the waitlist.
 If students drop before the first day of class, students on the waitlist will receive overrides based on our waitlist policies.

-We recommend you attend the lecture(s) or discussion(s) you prefer on the first day and speak to the instructor at that time.
+We recommend students attend the lecture(s) or discussion(s) they prefer on the first day and speak to the instructor at that time.

 There are routinely changes in enrollment up until the 3rd week of classes, so check your umich.edu email account daily to see if you are granted an override.
 We cannot say what your chances are of getting into the course as it depends on the student demand and your place on the waitlist.

-Students are not encouraged to contact faculty or graduate student instructors.
-In the meantime, we suggest students register for a full load of courses (12-18 credits) just in case you are not able to enroll in this course.
+Students are not encouraged to contact instructors directly.
+In the meantime, we suggest students register for a full load of courses (12-18 credits) just in case you are not able to enroll in a course.